alastair-duncan/SuperEZGraver/README.md

 [Solenoid](https://www.google.com/search?q=XRN-13%2F30TL+12vdc) Link to google search for XRN-13/30TL 12vdc solenoid.
 This is the tubular solenoid that I've used to power the  fabricated and 3d printed handpieces

+[Cable connectors](https://www.google.com/search?q=Breadboard+Jumper+Wires+Ribbon+Cables+Kit+for+arduino&oq=Breadboard+Jumper+Wires+Ribbon+Cables+Kit+for+arduino) Link to google search for cable connectors.
+For connection of the arduino to the other components.

+###Other parts

+[connectors - male](https://www.google.com/search?q=1%2F4+Inch+6.35mm+Solder+Stereo+Plug%2C+Ancable+Solder+Type+Plastic+6.35mm+TRS+Phone+Connector+with+Shrinkle+Tube+for+Patch+Cables%2C+XLR+Cables) Link to google search for connectors.
+I use these for connection of the foot pedals to the PWM controller and Arduino.

+[connectors - female](https://www.google.com/search?q=1%2F4%22+Stereo+Female+Jack+6.35mm+TRS+Panel+Mount+Socket) Link to google search for connectors.
+I use these for connection of the foot pedals to the PWM controller and Arduino.

+[connectors - power](https://www.google.com/search?q=2.1+mm+centre-positive+barrel+plug+connector) Link to google search for connectors.
+For 12 power connection to the Arduino.

+[Cable](https://www.google.com/search?q=Speaker+Cable+2+x+1.5+mm) Link to google search for speaker cable.
+I've used a cheap speaker cable which seems to work fine.

+[Heat shrink tubing](https://www.google.com/search?q=heat+shrink+tubing) Link to google search for heat shrink tubing.
+If you are soldering cables together the assortment packs are useful for insulation once they are soldered.

+You will also require a box to put everything in.
+I use a clear plastic storage box.

+## Arduino code

+The code for the arduino can be found in the src directory of theis github project.

+[Arduino programming setup guide](https://www.arduino.cc/en/Guide/ArduinoUno) Link to the  guide to setting up the programming environment for the Arduino.

+[Arduino setup YouTube](https://www.youtube.com/watch?v=ELUF8m24sZo) Link to the video guide to setting up the programming environment for the Arduino.

+##Wiring diagram